 With Christmas nearly upon us, here’s another foray into the birth of Jesus.
 How was he the “Son of David” if Joseph, the descendant of David, wasn’t really his father?

 Biblical prophecy foretold that a descendant of David would rule on his father’s (David’s) throne and rebuild the fallen tabernacle of David.
-From the beginning, the Christian movement has claimed that this descendant is Jesus, who was miraculous born to Mary, a young virgin, and her betrothed husband Joseph.
+From the beginning, the Christian movement has claimed that this descendant is Jesus, who was miraculously born to Mary, a young virgin, and her betrothed husband Joseph.

 Here is the lineage of Joseph from the first chapter of Matthew’s Gospel.
 We’ll start with King David, since the issue here is Jesus’ relationship to David: